iefserge/gitncoffee/README.md

 ## Try It Out

-Gitpatch is currently in beta, and a number of important features are still being worked on.
-We're interested in your feedback.
-Email us at hi@gitpatch.com.
+Gitpatch is currently in beta, and a number of important features are still missing.
+Send your feedback to hi@gitpatch.com.

 [Sign up here](https://gitpatch.com/signup) or see example [git.git](https://gitpatch.com/gitpatch/git-demo) repository demo.